Turkish President meets Japanese Crown Prince in Ankara - ExBulletin

+Meeting between Recep Tayyip Erdogan and Akishino Fumihito takes place at the presidential complex

-Turkish President Recep Tayyip Erdogan met on Wednesday with Japanese Crown Prince Akishino Fumihito, who is on an official visit to Türkiye.
+Turkish President Recep Tayyip Erdogan met on Wednesday with Japanese Crown Prince Akishino Fumihito, who is on an official visit to Trkiye.

 Erdogan and Fumihito met at the presidential complex, the Turkish presidency said in a statement.

-The meeting was also attended by Turkey's Communications Director Fahrettin Altun, Senior Advisor to the President Akif Cagatay Kilic and Presidential Chief of Staff Hasan Dogan.
+The meeting was also attended by Trkiye Communications Director Fahrettin Altun, Senior Advisor to the President Akif Cagatay Kilic and Presidential Chief of Staff Hasan Dogan.

 Erdogan also presented Fumihito with a document showing that Ottoman general Pertev Pasha had been rewarded by Emperor Mutsuhito.